Khar, Malakand

 Khar is an administrative unit, known as Union council, of Malakand District in the Khyber Pakhtunkhwa province of Pakistan.

+Khar is situated nearby to the village dheri, as well as near میخبند.

 District Malakand has 2 Tehsils i.e. Swat Ranizai and Sam Ranizai.
 Each Tehsil comprises certain numbers of Union councils.
 There are 28 union councils in district Malakand.